d4rk-d4nph3/ThirdEye/README.md

 This project is to audit Kolide instances by exploiting the API provided by Kolide.

+If you don't know about [Kolide](https://www.kolide.com) then, it's never too late to learn about this awesome product based on [osquery](https://www.osquery.io).

+In short, osquery is an OS instrumentation framework for that exposes an OS as a high-performance relational database.
+This allows you to write SQL queries to explore operating system data.

+And, Kolide is a front-end for efficiently deploying osquery across multiple endpoints.
+Also, that UI is love.

+## Motivation

 Motivation for this project is to monitor your Kolide instance by looking at any tamperings or un-authorized use like adding of a new unknown device, or running of queries by new actors.

+Compromise of your Kolide means, now the adversary has a high performance framework available for reconnaisance.

 ## Requirements